Near Honfleur, France

 After a moment, Danforth gave a sharp nod and settled into the rear support position once more, anger dripping off him in waves.

 He couldn’t blame his friend for wanting to press on.
 Evil penetrated every crack and hollow of this place.
-Even with his vast experience with the darker side of human nature, Guy felt trapped and edgy and unusually desperate.
+Even with his vast experience with the darker side of human nature, Guy felt trapped and edgy and desperate.

 He knew those eyes.